New 4,000-bed coronavirus field hospital opens in London - RFI

 Britons have been told to stay at home wherever possible and non-essential shops and services have been shut since March 23, as part a nationwide lockdown designed to stem the spread of coronavirus.

-However, health officials say the measures will take time to have an effect and the death toll continues to mount rapidly, reaching 2,921 on Wednesday.
+However, health officials say the measures will take time to have an effect.

 © 2020 AFP